Receive the latest Rome news, travel tips, insights and more + a free Rome eBook - Subscribe Today!

 One nice thing about visiting these sites, whether the Colosseum or the Roman Forum / Palatine, is that there is no time limit as to how long you can stay inside.

-For the Colosseum Underground and / or arena floor, those visits are accompanied and timed, but the part where you explore the main and upper floor of the Colosseum is not.
+For the Colosseum Underground and / or arena floor and Attic, those visits are accompanied and timed, but the part where you explore the main and upper floor of the Colosseum is not.
 Same for the Roman Forum / Palatine.

 So you will have to decide how much time you have available and how much time you really want to spend in each site.